ThomasZhang100/bebopnet-wJazzD/README.md

 To pick the song to generate an improvisation over, add the argument ( --song '<song>')

-'fly': Fly Me to the Moon
+'fly': Fly Me to the Moon;
-'giant': Giant Steps
+'giant': Giant Steps;
-'blue': Blue
+'blue': Blue ;
-'it': It Don't Mean a Thing
+'it': It Don't Mean a Thing;
-'well': Well You Needn't
+'well': Well You Needn't;
-'over': Over the Rainbow
+'over': Over the Rainbow;
-'just': Just Friends
+'just': Just Friends;
-'there': There Will Never be Another You
+'there': There Will Never be Another You;
-'all': All the Things You Are
+'all': All the Things You Are;
-'moose': Moose The Mooche
+'moose': Moose The Mooche;
-'summertime': Summertime
+'summertime': Summertime;
-'rhythm': I've Got Rhythm
+'rhythm': I've Got Rhythm;
-'billie': Billie's Bounce
+'billie': Billie's Bounce;
-'monk': Blue Monk
+'monk': Blue Monk;
-'cheese': Cheesecake
+'cheese': Cheesecake;
-'black': Black Orpheus
+'black': Black Orpheus;
-'green': On Green Dolphin Street
+'green': On Green Dolphin Street;
-'confirmation': Confirmation
+'confirmation': Confirmation;
-'mylove': My Love
+'mylove': My Love;
-'four': Four Brothers
+'four': Four Brothers;
-'how': How High the Moon
+'how': How High the Moon;
-'chega': Chega de Saudade
+'chega': Chega de Saudade;
-'recordame': Recorda Me
+'recordame': Recorda Me;
-'foggy': A Foggy Day
+'foggy': A Foggy Day;

 Generated mp3 and MIDI files can be found in bebopnet-code/results/samples.